Blue Nose Pitbull – History, Facts, Health And Care

 They’re also extremely intelligent and just as obedient.
 Training sessions should be consistent, short, and fear-free using positive reinforcement like providing dog treats.
 Never use force or physically discipline this, or any other, animal.
 Use calm, assertive commands and start when they’re young, if possible.

-SEE ALSO: 9 Best Guard Dog Breeds That Love Children And Protect Them
+SEE ALSO: 10 Low-Maintenance Guard Dog Breeds

 Adaptability